jsoconno/tfmesh/README.md

 # Version status

-TFMesh will evaluate versions in your configuration to determine the current version, latest available version, and latest allowed version.
+Terraform Mesh will evaluate versions in your configuration to determine the current version, latest available version, and latest allowed version.

 * `current version` - The current version set in the configuration.
 * `latest available` - The latest available version available for Terraform or a given provider or module.